Skip to main content

 Which Embodied Carbon Values are most important?

 Traditionally an embodied carbon analysis can be one of the most time-intensive studies to undertake.
 The challenge of an Inventory analysis (ex. below) is the number one deterrent for running an embodied carbon study.
-If there is not time to look at everything, the best approach is to start with the largest contributors of Embodied Carbon by building component category and move down the from biggest to least impact.
+If there is not time to look at everything, the best approach is to start with the largest contributors of Embodied Carbon by building component category and move down from the biggest to the least impact.
 This section provides a general guide of where to start, based on your building design.

 (Above) Diagram for Inventory Analysis for LCA.
 Khasreen, Monkiz & Banfill, Phillip & Menzies, Gillian.
 (2009).
 Life-Cycle Assessment and the Environmental Impact of Buildings: A Review.
 Sustainability.
 1. 10.3390/su1030674.